Harriet Island Regional Park

 Historical Development

-The park has undergone several revivals over the years.
-A significant addition came in 1941 with the construction of a pavilion designed by Clarence "Cap" Wigington, Saint Paul's first African American city architect.
+Over the decades, Harriet Island has experienced several facelifts and revivals.
+A particularly significant addition arrived in 1941 with the construction of a pavilion designed by Clarence "Cap" Wigington - a groundbreaking figure as Saint Paul's first African American city architect.

-This structure, now known as the Clarence W. Wigington Pavilion, was listed on the National Register of Historic Places in 1992.
+This structure, now known as the Clarence W. Wigington Pavilion, earned its well-deserved spot on the National Register of Historic Places in 1992, preserving its architectural significance for generations to come.

 Current Features